 John N. Tsitsiklis was born in Thessaloniki, Greece, in 1958.
 He received the B.S. degree in Mathematics (1980), and the B.S.
 (1980), M.S.
-(1981) and Ph.D.
+(1981), and Ph.D.
 (1984) degrees in Electrical Engineering, all from the Massachusetts Institute of Technology, Cambridge, Massachusetts, U.S.A.

 His research interests are in the fields of systems, optimization, control, and operations research.
 He is a coauthor of Parallel and Distributed Computation: Numerical Methods (1989, with D. Bertsekas), Neuro-Dynamic Programming (1996, with D. Bertsekas), Introduction to Linear Optimization (1997, with D. Bertsimas), and Introduction to Probability (1st ed.
 2002, 2nd. ed.
 2008, with D. Bertsekas).
 He is also a coinventor in seven awarded U.S. patents.